Rutgers Global Grants

 Duration: up to 2 years

-In collaboration with Rutgers Global Health Institute, the Global Health Seed Grants are awarded to faculty conducting collaborative, interdisciplinary activities that address health inequities in New Jersey and around the world.
+In collaboration with Rutgers Global Health Institute, the Global Health Seed Grants are awarded to faculty conducting collaborative, interdisciplinary activities that address health challenges around the world and in communities in New Jersey.
 With these grants, the Institute aims to help faculty pursue new ideas and seed expanded research and funding.
 Awards will be given in either of the following two categories:

-These projects must involve partnerships that directly impact the community experiencing health inequity.
+Priority will be given to those projects that focus on partnerships that directly impact health iniquities.
 Awarded projects can take place over a one- or two-year time period.
 Global Health Seed Grant funding may not be used for ongoing costs such as salaries and overhead.

 Maximum request per award: $10,000